JGCRI/osiris/CITATION.md

 <!-------------------------->
 <!-------------------------->

-Snyder, A., Ahsan, H., Khan, Z., Kyle, P. 2022. osiris: An R package to process climate impacts on agricultural yields for the Global Change Analysis Model (GCAM).
+Snyder, A., Ahsan, H., Khan, Z., Kyle, P., Vernon, C.R.
+2022. osiris: An R package to process climate impacts on agricultural yields for the Global Change Analysis Model (GCAM).
 (In progress) Journal of Open Source Software, DOI: XXXX

 <!-------------------------->